-The total number of Shares which may be issued in respect of all options to be granted under the Renewed Share Option Scheme must not in aggregate exceed 10% of the total number of Shares of the Company in issue at the date of approval of the Renewed Share Option Scheme, being 380,000,000 Shares.
-Options lapsed in accordance with the terms of the Renewed Share Option Scheme will not be counted for the purpose of calculating the 10% limit.
+The total number of Shares issued and which may be issued in respect of all options granted under the 2020 Share Option Scheme and all other share option schemes of the Company must not in aggregate exceed 380,000,000 Shares, representing 10% of the total number of Shares in issue as at May 28, 2020, being the date of approval of the 2020 Share Option Scheme, excluding options lapsed in accordance with the terms of the 2020 Share Option Scheme (the "Scheme Mandate Limit").
+As at the date of this report, the total number of Shares available for issue under the 2020 Share Option Scheme and all other share option scheme is 351,073,288, representing approximately 9.2% of the issued share capital of the Company.